Facing a Merger or Acquisition? Don’t Let It Make You Miserable

 • Maintain a strong global HR team– Consistency is important during international relocation.
 Knowing the importance of online payroll tools and having a team in place on both ends of the relocation spectrum allows for a smooth transition for employees.
 It’s essential that both teams are on the same page regarding setting and enforcing the company’s policies and protocol.
 Clearly defining roles and expectations will eliminate much of the stress and confusion.

 • Employing or outsourcing a company relocation program– There are many benefits to forming and maintaining a partnervisionship with a relocation company.
 Doing so can be an effective tool in maintaining your strategic .
 Unless your company has an in-house team that is solely focused on relocations, employing a company that specializes in relocation services can be paramount in the success of employee relocations.
-Allowing the specialist company to be involved with establishing relocation policy, to focus on organizing shipments of home goods, selling current homes, finding available housing in the new town, scheduling appointments, and many other necessary arrangements for relocating employees, enables the merging company to focus on their own business essentials and the actual merger.
+Allowing the specialist company to be involved with establishing relocation policy, to focus on organizing shipments of home goods, selling current homes, finding available housing in the new town, scheduling appointments, and many other necessary arrangements such as office fitouts, enables the merging company to focus on their own business essentials and the actual merger.
 Outsourcing relocation tasks eliminates new overhead within the company, saves money in the long run (scalability discounts), provides competitive advantage over similar companies within the industry, boosts employee satisfaction and productivity, and may also provide tax advantages in many circumstances.
 Retaining key employees definitely has a positive affect on the bottom line.

 Share this Post